apache/nuttx/Documentation/quickstart/configuring.rst

 Configuring
 ===========

-Apache NuttX is a very configurable operating system.
-Nearly all features can be configured in or out of the system.
+Apache NuttX is a very configurable: nearly all features can be configured in or out of the system.
 This makes it possible to compile a build tailored for your hardware and application.

 The Apache NuttX configuration system uses Linux's `kconfig system <https://www.kernel.org/doc/Documentation/kbuild/kconfig-language.txt>`_ which